 - 1 medium romaine lettuce heart about 8 ounces, chopped (I used red tipped romaine)

-- 2 cups grape or cherry tomatoes halved
+- 2 cups grape tomatoes or cherry tomatoes, halved

 - 1 medium avocado sliced

-- Make the dressing: Whisk all the ingredients together in a small bowl until combined and emulsified; set aside.
+- Whisk all the ingredients together in a small bowl until combined and emulsified; set aside.

-- Make the salad: Heat a 10-inch cast iron skillet over high heat for about 10 minutes; the pan should smoke just a bit when it is properly heated.
+- Heat a 10-inch cast iron skillet over high heat for about 10 minutes; the pan should smoke just a bit when it is properly heated.
 Meanwhile, liberally season the steak with salt, pepper, cumin, and paprika on both sides.

 - Reduce the heat to medium and add the oil to the skillet.
 Add the onion, peppers, salt, and pepper, and cook, stirring occasionally, until softened and lightly charred around the edges, about 8 minutes.
 Remove from the heat.

 For the Salad

 - Speed the lettuce over a large platter.
 Slice the steak across the grain.
 Add the steak, onions, peppers, tomatoes, and avocado to the greens, drizzle with the dressing, and toss to combine.
 Serve warm.